microsoft/react-native-windows-samples/docs/new-architecture.md

 React Native's [New Architecture](https://reactnative.dev/architecture/landing-page) brings many framework improvements including the advanced [Fabric](https://reactnative.dev/architecture/fabric-renderer) rendering system.
 It greatly improves the speed and responsiveness of React Native apps over the previous *Legacy* or *Old Architecture* and its *Paper* renderer.
 The New Architecture was enabled by default for the *iOS* and *Android* platforms in [react-native@0.76.0](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here).

 React Native for Windows also supports the New Architecture for the *Windows* platform.
-It was first available as an opt-in preview in [react-native-windows@0.76.0](https://devblogs.microsoft.com/react-native/2025-01-29-new-architecture-on-0-76-0-77/) and became the default for *new* app projects in `react-native-windows@0.80.0`.
+It was first available as an opt-in preview in [react-native-windows@0.76.0](https://devblogs.microsoft.com/react-native/2025-01-29-new-architecture-on-0-76-0-77/).
 For more information on the differences between the architectures on Windows, see [New vs. Old Architecture Differences](#new-vs-old-architecture-differences).

 > **Important:** Nearly all future investments to React Native (and React Native for Windows) will be toward the New Architecture, and we highly recommend that all projects migrate as soon as possible.
 React Native (and therefore React Native for Windows) will eventually deprecate, then delete, support for the Old Architecture.